Emanuele98/VOI_BLE_comms/CTU/README.md

     - The Configuration State only starts the periodic local check timer (to determine if any Local Faults are present).
     //to be added - connection to at least 1 aux ctu

-- **Power save state**
+- **Low power state**

     - The power save state is the main state from which the CTU will run.
 In this state, `main` is in a busy wait kind of loop.
-    - Transitioning to the low power state happens when ad CRU advertisement is detected.

-- **Low power state**

     - In this state, both the `main` and `host` are involved.
 The `main` handles very little in the current application, but depending on the application, it can house some logic.
     - The `host`, on the other hand handles both the connection procedure and the registration sequence.
     - By receiving a valid advertisement with WPT Service UUID and also within a `rssi` that is smaller than `MINIMUM_ADV_RSSI`, the CTU procedes with multiple read/write procedures to allow an exchange of static parameters.
 This process will be described in more details in the next CTU module [*BLE central client (ble_central.c)*](#ble-central-client-ble_centralc).